 Try the Rogerstown, Sutton and Howth Harbor facilities for fresh water and seawater angling.
 For equestrian lovers, trekking, schooling and hunting activities are available all through the year.
-There are a range of hiking, trekking and camping facilities too.
+There are a range of hiking and camping facilities too.
 Don’t forget to visit the ancient castles and ruins spread out all over the city and the wonderful pubs, nightlife and gourmet restaurants.

 The mountains are also home to unique flora and fauna which can be enjoyed during the summer season.
-During the winter season, skiing and hiking is also arranged by local authorities.
-Don’t forget to visit Jonnie Foxes pub on the mountain to enjoy a pint.
+During the winter season, hiking can be arranged by local authorities.
+Don’t forget to visit Johnnie Foxes pub on the mountain to enjoy a pint.

 Dún Laoghaire – Rathdown County

 A short walk down from the castle and you come across Sandy Cove which was the temporary residence of author James Joyce.
 A small museum called the James Joyce Museum is located close-by exhibiting letters, photographs, and personal possessions of the author.
-The wonderful shoreline means a host of water sports are hosted all through the year.
+The wonderful shoreline means a host of water sports are possible all through the year.